 Transfer Distinction Award

-If you are a new transfer student who meets our transfer admission criteria and has earned, or are scheduled to earn an Associate Degree from a community college prior to enrolling at St. John’s, you are now guaranteed a minimum 40% tuition discount.
-The Transfer Distinction Award for the 2014-15 academic year is valued at $15,000.
-The award will be renewed at $15,000 per year for the next two or three years, as long as you remain continuously enrolled as an undergraduate student and maintain good academic standing.
+New transfer students who meet our transfer admission criteria and have earned, or are scheduled to earn an Associate Degree prior to enrolling at St. John’s, are eligible for the University’s Transfer Distinction Award.
+The Transfer Distinction Award for the 2018-2019 academic year is valued at $15,000 on the Staten Island campus and $17,000 on the Queens campus.
+The award is renewable for up to three years of continuous, full-time undergraduate enrollment for students who remain in good academic standing.
 Please note that this award is intended for new transfer students only and may not be combined with a University Transfer Merit Scholarship.